Nationally Recognized Advanced Heart Care

 A Leader in Preventive Cardiology

 Founded in 1964, our preventive cardiology program was the first of its kind at a U.S. academic medical center and remains a national leader today.
-We round out traditional clinical services with state-of-the-art exercise facilities, nutritional counseling, and screening for subclinical atherosclerosis.
+We round out traditional clinical services, including an expert lipid clinic, with state-of-the-art exercise facilities, nutritional counseling, and screening for subclinical atherosclerosis.

-The UW Health Advanced Hypertension Clinic is one of only 25 comprehensive centers certified by the American Heart Association, and our cardiac and peripheral arterial disease rehabilitation programs have been nationally recognized for innovation and effectiveness.
+The UW Health Advanced Hypertension Clinic is one of only 17 comprehensive centers certified by the American Heart Association.
+Our cardiac, peripheral arterial disease and atrial fibrillation rehabilitation programs have been nationally recognized for innovation and effectiveness.
 We also are the anchor of the UW Health Sudden Cardiac Death Prevention Program, a unique collaboration with our Inherited Arrhythmias Clinic and Heart Failure and Transplant Programs.

 Unique Specialty Care for Inherited Arrhythmias